Noah Mamet

-Noah Bryson Mamet (born April 1969) (pronounced muh-MET) is an American diplomat and businessman who served as the United States Ambassador to Argentina under U.S. President Barack Obama, serving from 2015 to 2017.
-He was born in Manhattan Beach, California, and worked as the National Finance Director for House Democratic Leader Richard Gephardt for nine years.
-He was a fundraiser for Obama's 2012 re-election campaign and was nominated as Ambassador to Argentina in 2013, which was met with criticism.
+Noah Bryson Mamet (pronounced muh-MET; born April 8, 1969) is an American diplomat and businessman who served as the United States Ambassador to Argentina under U.S. President Barack Obama, serving from 2015 to 2017.

+He worked as the National Finance Director for House Democratic Leader Richard Gephardt for nine years, and was later a fundraiser for Obama's 2012 re-election campaign.
+Mamet was nominated as ambassador to Argentina in 2013, which was met with criticism.
 His appointment was filibustered by Senate Republicans, which was overcome by Senate Democrats.
-He resigned from office with a letter to the President on December 7, 2016, and left office as Ambassador on January 20, 2017.
+He resigned from office with a letter to the President on December 7, 2016, and left office as ambassador on January 20, 2017.

 Early life and education

-Mamet was born to a Jewish father and a Catholic mother in Manhattan Beach, California.
+Mamet was born to a Jewish father and an Irish Catholic mother in Manhattan Beach, California.
 He attended Mira Costa High School.
 In 1992, he graduated from the University of California, Los Angeles with a Bachelor of Arts degree.

 Professional career

 At age 21, Mamet entered politics by working on the 1992 U.S. Senate primary bid by onetime U.S. Rep. Mel Levine.
 He also worked for the California Democratic Party helping with Bill Clinton's 1992 presidential campaign in Santa Barbara County.
 From 1995 until 2003, Mamet worked for onetime U.S. Rep. Dick Gephardt while he was House Democratic leader as a senior advisor and national finance director.
 Mamet also worked on Gephardt's 2004 presidential bid.

 In 2004, he founded Noah Mamet and Associates, a business and political consulting firm with offices in Los Angeles and San Francisco.

 In 2007, Mamet served on the international delegation for the National Democratic Institute to monitor elections in Sierra Leone.
 He also has served as an adviser to the Wasserman Family Foundation in Los Angeles.

 Mamet raised $3,200,000 for then President Barack Obama's reelection campaign in 2012.
 He is a member of the National Jewish Democratic Council.

+In 2018, Mamet purchased a vineyard in Mendoza, Argentina and began producing wine under the name 'Gran Diplomat Wines.'
+In November 2023 he opened Canopy Wine Lounge in Palm Springs, California.